HDFMapDigiTemplate

 Parameters:

-• return_info (bool) – True will return a dictionary of meta-info associated with the digitizer data (DEFAULT False)
+• return_info (bool, optional) – True will return a dictionary of meta-info associated with the digitizer data (DEFAULT False)

 Returns: